rancher/fleet/docs/namespaces.md

 This means in practice if you want to have two teams self manage their own `GitRepo` registrations but they should not be able to target each others clusters, they should be in different namespaces.

+## Namespace Creation Behavior in Bundles

+The `--create-namespace` flag in Fleet is responsible for the default behavior for namespace creation in bundles.
+Therefore, when deploying a Fleet bundle, the specified namespace will automatically be created if it does not already exist.

 ## Special Namespaces

 ### fleet-local